DelphiWorlds/Kastri/Demos/FCMRebooted/ReadMe.md

 There are 2 demos:

-* A regular FCM demo, and
+* A regular FCM demo (FCMBaseDemo), and
-* A demo of using a service to handle the message regardless of whether or not the app is running
+* A demo of using a service to handle the message regardless of whether or not the app is running (FCMRelayDemo)

 **In order for messages to be received properly on Android, FCM message payloads will need to omit `notification` elements, and include `title`, `body` and `imageUrl` (if needed) properties in the `data` element.** Please refer to the [Sending test messages](#sending-test-messages) section.